Cricket: Black Caps take down Sri Lanka with last-session victory in thrilling test

-With constant weather interruptions making a draw the most likely result for the majority of the test, the Black Caps bowlers turned the tables on the final day, ripping apart Sri Lanka for 122, and claiming a superb victory by an innings and 65 runs.
-It's a win that sees the two-test series tied 1-1, and moves New Zealand to 80 points in the World Test Championship – tied at the top of the ladder.
+With constant weather interruptions making a draw the most likely result for the majority of the test, the Black Caps bowlers turned the tables on day five, ripping apart Sri Lanka for 122, and claiming a superb victory by an innings and 65 runs.
+It's a win that sees the two-test series tied 1-1, and moves New Zealand to 60 points in the World Test Championship – tied at the top of the ladder.

 No 10 Lasith Embuldeniya couldn't get his gloves out of the way of a short ball, Kane Williamson took the catch in the gully, and the Black Caps had pulled off a victory that looked most improbable at the start of the day.